 Months of entry

-- knowledge of the central concepts and tenets of Buddhism, and their historical diffusion;
+- the central concepts of Buddhism, and their historical diffusion;

-- knowledge of the history of Buddhist art in its various religious, social, cultural and political contexts;
+- the history of Buddhist art in its various religious, social and cultural contexts;

-- knowledge of the making of various types of Buddhist art;
+- the materials and techniques involved in the making of various types of Buddhist art;

-- knowledge of the approaches to the conservation of Buddhist art, and an understanding of the ethical, technical and administrative contexts;
+- approaches to the conservation of Buddhist art, including understanding of the ethical, technical and administrative issues involved.

-The MA provides a comprehensive grounding in Buddhist art and its conservation both for those intending to pursue further specialist conservation education, and for others who wish to proceed into related fields such as art-historical research, curating, or site-management.
+This MA provides a comprehensive grounding in the history of Buddhism, Buddhist art and its conservation for those intending to pursue further specialist conservation education, and for those who wish to proceed into related fields such as art-historical research, curating, and site-management.